-Outputs of the test : One set of results for every Sybase server being monitored
+Outputs of the test : One set of results for every Sybase ASE (Below v15) server being monitored.

-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server 3.
-PORT - The port on which the server is listening 4.
-USER - A Sybase user who has the "sa_role" and "sybase_ts_role".
-5. PASSWORD - The password corresponding to the above user 6.
-CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase server.

+Parameter Description Port The port number at which the Sybase server listens to.
+User A Sybase user who has the "sa_role".
+Password The password corresponding to the above user.
+Confirm Password Confirm the password by retying it here.

-Measurement Description Measurement Unit Interpretation I/O requests: The total number of packets received and sent per second Pkts/Sec I/O delays: The percentage of times network I/O was delayed Percent A non-zero value over a period of time indicates a problem.
-Receive rate: Reports the rate at which the network bytes are being received.
+Measurement Description Measurement Unit Interpretation I/O requests The total number of packets received and sent per second Pkts/Sec I/O delays The percentage of times network I/O was delayed Percent A non-zero value over a period of time indicates a problem.
+Receive rate Reports the rate at which the network bytes are being received.
 KBytes/Sec This measure indicates the amount of data coming to the database server through the network.
 A high value of this measure indicates higher rate of incoming data to the server.
 If this measure is considerably high, the value of the default network packet size parameter should be increased.
-Send rate: Reports the rate at which the network bytes are being sent.
+Send rate Reports the rate at which the network bytes are being sent.
 KBytes/Sec This measure indicates the amount of data going out of the database server through the network.
 A high value of this measure indicates higher rate of outgoing data from the server.
 If this measure is considerably high, the value of the default network packet size parameter should be increased.
-Avg packet size: The average number of bytes sent per packet Bytes If the Adaptive server receives a command that is larger than the packet size, the server waits to begin processing until it receives the full command.
-Therefore, commands that require more than one packet are slower to execute and take up more I/O resources.
+Avg packet size The average number of bytes sent per packet Bytes If the Adaptive server receives a command that is larger than the packet size, the server waits to begin processing until it receives the full command.
+Therefore, commands that require more than one packet are

+Measurement Description Measurement Unit Interpretation slower to execute and take up more I/O resources.
 If the average bytes per packet is near the default packet size configured for your server, you may want to configure larger packet sizes for some connections.
-You can configure the network packet size for all

-Measurement Description Measurement Unit Interpretation connections or allow certain connections to log in using larger packet sizes.
+You can configure the network packet size for all connections or allow certain connections to log in using larger packet sizes.

-4.2 The Syb Memory Structures Layer
+3.2 The Syb Memory Structures Layer

 This layer tracks the status of the locks, deadlocks, and database caches.
-The tests associated with this layer are depicted in Figure 4.3.
+The tests associated with this layer are depicted in Figure 3.3.

-Figure 4.3: Tests mapping to the Syb Memory Structures layer
+Figure 3.3: Tests mapping to the Syb Memory Structures layer

-4.2.1 Sybase Locks Test
+3.2.1 Sybase Locks Test